HamburgChimps/apple-notes-liberator/README.md

 This application will attempt to locate the notes database on your computer, copy it, and parse what it can.
 If the application cannot locate your notes database, it will print an error to the terminal and exit.
 In that case, you can specify the `-f` or `--file` option, passing the path to the notes database you want the application to extract data from.

-If the program exits with no output to the terminal, then everything should have gone well and you should have a `notes.json` file in the same directory from which you executed the program.
+If the program exits with no output to the terminal, then everything should have gone well and you should have a `liberated-notes` directory inside of the directory from which you executed the program.
+The `liberated-notes` directory will contain the following things:

+- a `notes.json` file.
+This is a JSON representation of all extracted notes.
+See ["Output Format"][7] for more information.
+- Copies of all embedded files that could be extracted from your notes data.
+These will be referenced in the `notes.json` file.
+[See "Embedded object data representation -> File"][8] for more information.

 Note that when using a third-party terminal app, such as iTerm, you may need to enable "Full Disk Access", otherwise the program will probably exit with the following error: